fabiomercorio/fabiomercorio.github.io/publications.md

 year="2021"
 }
 @article{ASOC,
-	author = {Giabelli, A and Malandri, L and Mercorio, F and Mezzanzanica, M and Seveso, S}, title = {Skills2Job: A Recommender System that Encodes Job Offer Embeddings on Graph Databases}, year = {2021},
+	author = {Giabelli, Anna and Malandri, Lorenzo and Mercorio, Fabio and Mezzanzanica, Mario and Seveso, Andrea}, title = {Skills2Job: A Recommender System that Encodes Job Offer Embeddings on Graph Databases}, year = {2021},
 	publisher = {Springer},